18. Applications & Implications

 Project Summary

-JeLamp is a Pixar Luxo Jr.–inspired robotic desk lamp with giraffe-like proportions.
-It combines practical lighting with expressive motion, gesture recognition, and ambient LED feedback.
-The lamp senses the user through a camera, responds to hand gestures (including a rock–paper–scissors game), and communicates mood through coordinated servo movement and NeoPixel color patterns.
+JeLamp is a Pixar Luxo Jr.–inspired desk lamp with giraffe-like proportions.
+It combines practical lighting with gesture recognition and ambient LED feedback.
+The lamp senses the user through a camera, responds to hand gestures (including a rock–paper–scissors game), and communicates mood through NeoPixel color patterns.
+The arm is fixed — three STS3215 housings serve as structural joint connectors only, not actuators.

 Controller